 Fourth Class or Overburnt Bricks:

-Fourth class bricks are also known as Jhama Bricks.
+Fourth-class bricks are also known as Jhama Bricks.
 4th Class bricks are overly burnt.
-They have very irregular surface, hard and dark colour.
+They have a very irregular surface, hard and dark colour.
 They are used for foundations, roofs, floors etc.

 12- Unburnt Clay Bricks: